-Embryo adoption programs may require that the home study be updated with each new match or frozen embryo transfer, or when a new baby is born.
+Some programs require that the home study be updated with each new match or frozen embryo transfer, or when a new baby is born.

 In some programs, a family will receive enough embryos in a match to have multiple frozen embryo transfers.
 You should verify the home study requirements of the embryo adoption providers you are evaluating.